What to do when someone dies

 Many people feel uncomfortable talking about death and dying but it is an important conversation you should have with your family and friends.
 Planning for death or dying will help you get the care you prefer at the end of your life and it will also reduce the stress on your family and friends.

 When someone dies there are practical things that need to be looked after, like who to call, services to contact and what to do with the deceased person.

 What happens when someone dies and what should you do?

 What to do when someone dies at home – expected

-If your friend or family member is dying, they may consider having an advanced care plan.
-An advanced care plan is a record of their decisions around medical treatment and care.
+If your friend or family member is dying, they may consider having an advance care plan.
+An advance care plan is a record of their decisions around medical treatment and care.
 It may also include things like, power of attorney, organ donation, funeral arrangements and where they would like to die.

 They may decide to receive palliative care in a facility or at home.
 If they are being cared for at home, you will need a healthcare worker to help you.
 The healthcare worker could be the family doctor or someone from a palliative care team, such as a doctor, nurse or social worker.

 When someone dies, and it’s expected, it’s not an emergency.
 Which means you don’t need to call an ambulance.
 You will need to call their doctor.
 The doctor will write a death certificate, which needs to be written within 48 hours of their death.
 This certificate will state the reason why the person has died.

 You can spend time with your relative or friend before you need to do anything, and when you feel ready you can call the doctor or palliative care service.